jp-north-man/nextlogin/README.md

 # intro
 Login authentication using JWT token with next.js and typescript.<br>
 After logging in, "Welcome: email address" will be displayed.<br>
+There is a function to validate email and password in the lib folder.<br>

 # how to use
 1. prepare the environment<br>